Preheat the oven to 325°F (165°C). Divide 14 paper muffin liners evenly between 2 standard muffins pans.

 Add the flour mixture to the butter mixture and use a rubber spatula to carefully fold together until just combined.
 Be careful not to overmix, or your muffins will be tough.
 The batter should still have a couple of streaks of flour.

-Divide the batter equally among the prepared muffin wells.
+Divide the batter equally among the prepared muffin pans.
 Because these muffins have a lot of moisture, they are prone to collapsing a bit in the center.
-To prevent this, do not fill the muffin wells more than two-thirds full (if you have a little extra batter, make it into pancakes) and do not open the oven to rotate the pans during baking.
+To prevent this, do not fill the muffin wells more than two-thirds full and do not open the oven to rotate the pans during baking.

 Bake for 18 to 22 minutes or until a wooden toothpick or skewer inserted into the center comes out clean with only a few dry crumbs clinging to it (as opposed to wet batter).

 Remove the muffins from the oven and let cool in the pan for 5 to 10 minutes.
 Carefully lift the muffins from the pan and transfer them to a wire rack to cool a little more.

 Dust the tops with confectioners’ sugar just before serving, if desired.

 If you don't have buttermilk you could substitute plain yogurt, sour cream, or regular milk mixed with a teaspoon of lemon juice instead.

 If you have a little extra batter or choose to make 12 muffins instead of 14, use the extra batter to make pancakes.